JEOresearch/EyeTracker/Webcam3DTracker/readme.md

 If the wrong camera opens, change cv2.VideoCapture(0) to another index.

-For better accuracy, use consistent lighting and a high-resolution webcam.
+For better accuracy, use consistent lighting and this webcam: https://amzn.to/43of401.